-The Council does not account for any fixed rate financial instruments at fair value through profit or loss or at fair value through other comprehensive income.
-Therefore, for these financial instruments, a change in interest rates would not affect the carrying value or interest paid/earned.
+The Council does not account for any fixed rate financial instruments at fair value through profit or loss or as at fair value through other comprehensive income.
+Therefore, for these financial instruments, a change in interest rates would not affect profit or loss or equity.
 A reasonably possible change of +/- 1% is used, consistent with current trends in interest rates (based on official Reserve Bank of Australia interest rate volatility over the last five years).
 The basis will be reviewed annually and amended where there is a structural change in the level of interest rate volatility.